SecRyder/SecRyder/README.md

 ## 👩‍💻 About Me

 Hello!
-I’m a third-year student at the Posts and Telecommunications Institute of Technology (PTIT HCM),
+I’m studying at the Posts and Telecommunications Institute of Technology (PTIT HCM),
 with a strong passion for cybersecurity and web development.

 I’m actively building my skills in web application security, CTF, vulnerability research, and secure coding.